5 years ago | The Great Barrier Reef, off Queensland, AU | 4th January 2018

 Five years ago, we snorkelled in the Great Barrier Reef.
 Let’s just let that just sink in for a moment…

-Even as I typed those words, part of me can’t quite believe I’m able to.
+Even as I type those words, part of me can’t quite believe I’m able to.
 It’s a preposterous thing to be able to say.
 I grew up in a pretty normal 80s household, watching ‘Russ Abbot’s Madhouse’ and having sliced bananas in milk for ‘afters’ at teatime.
 Ten year-old me would think it an impossible thing for grown-up me to have even contemplated doing.

 The Barrier Reef was the sort of thing we’d see on a David Attenborough programme.
 Of course we knew this was somewhere on the same planet because, well, it couldn’t not be.
 But it wasn’t realistically in our orbit.
 It existed solely “on telly”, in the same way that JR Ewing or Hilda Ogden did – and it might as well have been equally as fictional.